-Travel Plan of Indonesia (3-4 Weeks)
+Travel Plan of Indonesia (3-4 Weeks in Bali and Lombok)

 Our Indonesia travel guide includes something for everyone: beaches for surfing, snorkelling and yoga, rainforests, rice terraces and volcanoes, and cities for soaking up local culture.
 Our Indonesia travel route starts on the Island of Bali…

 Smiling locals in vibrant dresses, lean beach bums tearing up the surf by day and playing guitar by night, intricate banana leaf offerings accompanied by a waft of incense: Bali is everything you could hope for from paradise and more.

 Many trips to Indonesia start in Kuta, a beachy city that’s become the country’s main tourist hub.
 Here you’ll find sun, world-class surf, yoga, mindfulness, a few too many cocktails and endless renditions of Hotel California.

 Bali’s beauty isn’t a well-kept secret.
 There has been plenty of development.
 But don’t believe those who tell you that there’s no culture in Bali: the population of Bali is overwhelmingly Hindu with a small Muslim minority (the opposite is true in Java Island to the west and Lombok to the east).
 Balinese Hinduism is a spectacular cultural blend that inspired the stunning Uluwatu Temple and a plethora of colourful ceremonies.

 Things To Do In and Around Kuta: